AlTimofeyev/pypalex/README.md

   - Specify the directory from where to use images.
 - `-o --output`
   - Specify the output directory where to store the JSON color palette.
+- `-p --pastel`
+  - Converts ALL extracted palettes to pastel.
+- `--pastel-light`
+  - Converts light palette to pastel.
+- `--pastel-normal`
+  - Converts normal palette to pastel.
+- `--pastel-dark`
+  - Converts dark palette to pastel.
 - `-v --version`
   -  Prints the PyPalEx version.

 ### **_NOTE 2_**
 When using PyPalEx, the use of either `-f --files` and/or `-d --directory` is a **MUST**.
 Without either, or both of, these two options being specified, PyPalEx will not work.

+### **_NOTE 3_**
+Please note that all the `--pastel` options only affect the 6 base colors (red, green, yellow, blue, magenta, cyan).
+Also please note that the user can individually select which palette to convert to pastel (do not mistake palette for "color scheme/color theme").
+For more details, please refer to the PyPalEx wiki homepage to identify which "color scheme/color theme" contains the palette you wish to convert to pastel.

 ### **_EXAMPLE USAGE_**
 #### **`-f --files` Option**